Alfresco/alfresco-sdk/docs/advanced-topics/upgrading.md

 1. Copy run.bat and run.sh from base to target project.

+## Clean up the references in the copied scripts

+The run.bat and run.sh scripts have references to the project name.
+Edit these to change the references that use the base project name to the target project name.

 ## Copy the docker directory from base into target

 1. Recursively copy the docker directory from base into target.